 - Enter the credentials and click Add.

-As a user you can use a less privileged VMware user that has only read access and the Global - Service Manager permission (to enable NUMA data gathering)or
+- Privileges: You can use a less privileged VMware user that has only read access and the Global - Service Manager permission (to enable NUMA data gathering)or

 The credentials are automatically tested.

 If the test was successful, the message “Connection successfully tested” shows up.

 - The opvizor Metrics & Logs is now successfully configured and begins collecting data.
 Depending on the size of your infrastructure, it may take approximately 5 to 15 minutes until you see results.